WordPress/gutenberg/docs/designers-developers/developers/backward-compatibility/README.md

 The Gutenberg code base is composed of two different types of packages:
  - **production packages**: these are packages that are shipped as WordPress scripts (example: wp-components, wp-editor...).
- - **development packages**: these are made out of developer tools that can be used by third-party developers to lint, test, format and build their themes and plugins (example: @wordpress/scrips, @wordpress/env...).
+ - **development packages**: these are made up of developer tools that can be used by third-party developers to lint, test, format and build their themes and plugins (example: @wordpress/scrips, @wordpress/env...).
 Typically, these are consumed as npm dependencies in third-party projects.

 Backward compatibility guarantees only apply to the production packages, as updates happen through WordPress upgrades.